 Length: 1 hour to 2 hour and 30 minutes depending on case studies, amount of detail desired within the digital forensics methodology and other sponsor/audience-specific desired information.

 |Benefits of Attending:

-- Learn what Digital Forensics can achieve and the limitations,
+- Learn what Digital Forensics investigations can achieve and the limitations,

 - Gain an understanding of deleted and hidden information and learn a paradigm for being able to describe how data is stored, accessed and retrievable on digital devices, whether it is active, deleted, encrypted, hidden or otherwise obfuscated.